Kosovo and

 Overnight: Ohrid

-We share lunch on the lake shore, and take a boat ride back to the hotel, weather permitting.
+After our tour, we share an exclusive lunch with a Macedonia chef and her husband in their apartment overlooking lake Ohrid.
 In the afternoon, you have time for independent exploration, including an opportunity to learn about the local pearl production, a family tradition for several generations.

 Overnight: Ohrid